jayehernandez/letra-extension/README.md

 - [Add a learning quote](https://github.com/jayehernandez/letra-extension/blob/master/docs/new_quote.md) (Easiest way to contribute! 🚀)
 - [Add a new language](https://github.com/jayehernandez/letra-extension/blob/master/docs/new_language.md)
 - Edit translations from existing languages - guide 🔜

+### Installation

+Here's a [guide](https://github.com/jayehernandez/letra-extension/blob/master/docs/how_to_install.md) on how to install this Chrome extension on your local machine.

+**Note:** You don't need to do this if you're just doing some issues in the _Good for First Timers_ section above.
+But you're welcome to do so anyways!

 ## 🙏🏻 Acknowledgements